ksu-cs-cc/ksu-cs-cc.github.io/content/1-cc110/00-introduction/05-syllabus-110.md

 #### Preferred Methods of Communication:

-* **Piazza:** Please use Piazza for all communication regarding these courses as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
+* **Email**: Please use "cc110-help" (cc210-help@ksuemailprod.onmicrosoft.com if not on web-mail) for all communication regarding these courses as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
 You should receive a response within one business day, and hopefully much sooner.
-* **Email**: Students are also welcome to email us anytime with questions outside of the scope of these courses.
-We will try to respond within one business day.
-Questions related to the course itself may be redirected to Piazza.
-We're also active on the [K-State CS Rocket.chat](https://chat.cs.ksu.edu).
+Note emailing the instructor or teaching assistants directly may result in longer wait times for your support.
 * **Phone/Text:** _Emergencies only!_ We will do our best to respond as quickly as we can.

 ### Graduate Teaching Assistants